About Jason E. Murray

 In 1995 a small startup company, Concentric Research Information Systems (Now, XO Communications) focused on connecting BBSes and dialup Internet services, hired me in their customer support department.
 Within the first year, I rose to the ranks of Solaris systems administrator.
 I was part of a team in charge of dialup modems, radius, email, usenet, FTP, the BBS, Unix shell, and every other backend system and service we offered.
 We grew this company from dozens of people in the early years to over 5000 in the mid-2000s, branching out from dialup to broadband, analog to VoIP, BBSes to web hosting, ultimately building one of the few Tier-1 ISPs in the world.
 I am still humbled to have been a part of this chapter of early Internet pioneers.

-I currently spend my professional days, working for Washington University in St. Louis as the Network Architect, primarily focused on leading the network strategy to deliver highly reliable Internet services to one of the premier private universities in the world.
+I currently spend my professional days, working for Washington University in St. Louis as the Assistant Director and Architect of Digital Forensics and Incident Response.
+I lead a team of talented Security Analysts to defend the university from cyber security villains at one of the premier private universities in the world.
 I am grateful for the opportunity to support some of the most distinguished faculty, researchers, and doctors in the world.

 My off-hours are spent with my family enjoying life, raising my kids to be kind, compassionate and well educated, traveling as much as we can, volunteering for the Boy Scouts as an assistant scoutmaster, backpacking and running local Missouri trails, and helping out at my kids’ school managing their IT infrastructure.